I-Clavijo/giventake/README.md

-# give & take
+# given'take

-**Give & Take** is an app designed to foster a supportive community where individuals can ask for help and offer assistance to others.
+**Given'Take** is an app designed to foster a supportive community where individuals can ask for help and offer assistance to others.
 By connecting people who need help with those willing to provide it, Give & Take aims to build stronger, more connected communities through acts of kindness and mutual support.

 This app was made as a project in the Seminar course in Open University of Israel, "Cloud and Network: applications developing".
 The application is being developed as part of an internship program at Microsoft.

 ## Team Memebers
-- Yahav, Ivan, Yohay, Ori
+Ivan, Ori

 <img width="621" alt="image" src="https://github.com/oribenez/giventake/assets/15029502/edfe0821-3ab7-4673-a2db-7eecd975f027">